bluebanquise/bluebanquise/resources/documentation/stories.rst

 /etc/bluebanquise/inventory/cluster/nodes/computes.yml and simply update the MAC address.

-Then ensure update the dhcp configuration on the management node:
+Then update the dhcp configuration on the management node:

 .. code-block:: text